Chickpea Salad with Tomatoes, Olives, and Herbs

-In this Chickpea Salad with Tomatoes, Olives, and Herbs I’m using less beans and more tomatoes, olives, and herbs for a more carb-conscious version.
-If Chickpeas are not your favorite, use a different type of bean for this tasty vegan salad.
+I used fewer beans and more tomatoes, olives, and herbs for a more carb-conscious version of Chickpea Salad with Tomatoes and Olives.
+If Chickpeas are not your favorite, use a different type of bean for this tasty vegetarian salad.

-PIN Chickpea Salad with Tomatoes to try it later!
+PIN Chickpea Salad with Tomatoes and Olives to try it later!

-For people with tomatoes in the garden, we’re approaching that point in the summer where some kind of salad that uses tomatoes is going to appear on the table nearly every day, and this Chickpea Salad with Tomatoes, Olives, and Herbs is lovely for a summer side dish, or even as a main-dish salad for a light meal.
+For people with tomatoes in the garden, we’re approaching that point in the summer where some kind of salad that uses tomatoes is going to appear on the table nearly every day, and this Chickpea Salad with Tomatoes and Olives is lovely for a summer side dish, or even as a main-dish salad for a light meal.
 And if you have some fresh herbs in your garden, this salad is a perfect way to spotlight them.

 I’ve always been quite a fan of chickpeas, but when I made this salad again recently to re-shoot the old photos, I decided to reduce the amount of chickpeas to make the salad a bit more carb-conscious.
 That gave me a chance to use more tomatoes, olives, and herbs, which in my opinion only made the salad better!

 This salad was originally inspired by one I saw in Joanne Weir’s From Tapas to Meze (affiliate link) but I improvised on it after thinking about what needed to be used in the garden and what would taste good with chickpeas.
-You can definitely use less chickpeas like I did, or even skip the chickpeas completely if you prefer and use another type of bean, but please be sure not to skip the fresh basil and fresh parsley, which is what makes the salad so delicious.
-If you have other fresh herbs in the garden, throw some of those in as well!
+And if you have a garden where you’re growing herbs, this is a great time to use plenty of them!

 What ingredients do you need for this recipe?